VU-BEAM-Lab/GENRE/README.md

-# GENRE (GPU Elastic-Net REgression): A MATLAB Package for Massively Parallel Linear Regression with Elastic-Net Regularization
+# GENRE (GPU Elastic-Net REgression): A CUDA-Accelerated Package for Massively Parallel Linear Regression with Elastic-Net Regularization

 ## Table of Contents
 1. [Overview](#Overview)